2023: Ebonyi youths drum support for Anyim's Presidential ambition

-Youths in Ebonyi state under the auspices of Ebonyi People’s Movement For Anyim (EPM) have declared their support for the presidential ambition of Senator Anyim Pius Anyim.
+Youths in Ebonyi state under the auspices of Ebonyi People’s Movement For Anyim (EPM) Friday declared their support for the presidential ambition of Senator Anyim Pius Anyim.

-Obiya emphasized the need for all leaders of Igbo extraction to rally round support Chief Anyim who has garnered a lot of leadership experiences to qualify him to emerge as the next President of the country in 2023.
+Obiya emphasized the need for all leaders of Igbo extraction to rally round support Chief Anyim who has garnerd alot of leadership experiences to qualify him emerge as the next President of the country in 2023.

 Obiya stated that Ebonyi youths from all walks of life were ready to work towards the actualization of Chief Anyim’s presidential bid for the overall interest of all Nigerians.